Embotics/Scenarios/CyberArk/README.md

 ## Prerequisites

-- Commander release 8.7.1 or higher
+- Commander release 8.8.0 or higher
 - A system with CyberArk installed that is accessible Via API.
 This system is referred to hereafter as the CyberArk instance.
+- Commander Advanced property "embotics.rest.credentials.retrievesensitive" set to true

 ## Install the CyberArk module workflow step package